Presheaves of symmetric tensor categories and nets of C*-algebras: Introduction.

 \section{Introduction.}

-Let $M$ denote a spacetime and $\Delta$ a base for its topology.
-In algebraic quantum field theory the basic object is a \sC precosheaf $\efA$ on $\Delta$, that is a family of \sC algebras $\{ A_o \}_{o \in \Delta}$ with *-monomorphisms
+Let $M$ be a spacetime and $\Delta$ denote a base generating the topology of $M$.
+The object of interest in algebraic quantum field theory is a \sC precosheaf $\efA$ defined over $\Delta$, that is, a family of \sC algebras $\{ A_o \}_{o \in \Delta}$ with *-monomorphisms

-where each \emph{fibre} $A_o$, $o \in \Delta$, is interpreted as the algebra of quantum observables localized in $o$.
-This is what is usually called the \emph{observable net}.
+where each \emph{fibre} $A_o$ is interpreted as the algebra of quantum observables localized within $o$.
+This is what is usually called the \emph{observable net} (\cite[Chap.III]{Haa}).

+In the case of the Minkowski spacetime $\Delta$ is a directed \emph{poset} (partially ordered set) when ordered under inclusion, so we can define the inductive limit $\vec{A} := \lim_{o \subseteq o'} ( A_o , \jmath_{o'o} )$.
+This is an important property at the mathematical level, because it implies that the set of \emph{sectors} (the physically relevant Hilbert space representations of $\efA$) can be realized as a semigroup $T$ of *-endomorphisms of $\vec{A}$ defining a symmetric tensor category with simple unit.
+This allows one to reconstruct the \sC algebra of quantum fields, as a \sC crossed product

+and the gauge group $G$, realized as the group of automorphisms of $F$ leaving $\vec{A}$ pointwise fixed.
+Then a net $\efF$ of \sC subalgebras of $F$ is constructed and interpreted as the net of (not necessarily observable) quantum fields.
+The pair $(\efF,G)$ is unique up to a suitable equivalence and $T$ is characterized as the category of unitary representations of $G$ (\cite{DR89A,DR90}).